March 08, 2019

 Upward Facing Dog – Urdhva Mukha Svanasana

-This posture will lengthen the whole front side of the body, it provides a great stretch for the digestive system too, but care must be taken to make sure that the lower back remains long and the neck maintains alignment with the spine.
+This posture will lengthen the whole front side of the body, it provides a great stretch for the digestive system too, care must be taken to make sure that the lower back remains long and the neck maintains alignment with the spine.

 How to Perform Upward Facing Dog – Urdhva Mukha Svanasana